calerouxz/TemperKB-case/Documentation/print guide.md

 # Print guide
 For context, I printed all parts using a Bambulab A1, using a 0.16mm layer height on all parts.
 0.20mm layer heights will work as well.

+I designed most parts with a 0.20mm tolerance value.
+Using these values should give a tight fit.

+The holes on the switch plate and top cover have a 0.30mm tolerance value to make it easier to introduce the screws.

 ## Switch plate
 The switch plate is not particularly difficul to print, but be mindful of your filament and the large flat area it requires, as with some filaments it could lead to warping.